The UCC Church in the Moosehead Lake Area ...

 Getting Ready for Summer 2011

 Every year when we journey in to open the parsonage and prepare for the upcoming summer service season, we are always blessed to have a group of travelers stop by for a visit.
-This year it was a group of middle and high schoolers from Connecticut who were participating in a leadership training retreat.
-Part of our goal during this visit was also to bring in the new hymnals that were donated by folks from a church in Roxbury, Connecticut.
-Keyth convinced our visitors to come in to the church and sing while she played the pump organ.
-How fitting to have our young Connecticut visitors be the first ones to sing from our new “Connecticut” hymnals!
-To see more photos from their visit, click here.
+In 2011, it was a group of middle and high schoolers from Connecticut who were participating in a leadership training retreat.

 Special Church Events